yemifalokun/comparingclassifiers/README.md

 - On Education, university degree folks said yes to the bank loan product
 - For Job, bank had the most success with folks in admin role which is very broad, followed by Technician, then blue-collar

-### Business Objective Definition

-This dataset was provided for a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
-The analysis of the data shows that the marketing campaign was not very successful in getting customers to sign up for the long term deposit product.

-From a business objective, the task of this Machine Learning project is to determine which factors could lead to a higher success rate, for example,
-- How does loan products have a positive impact on customer success rate?, for example, do we concentrate on customers with Housing loan?
-- Are we going to have a better success rate with customers with “university degree”?
-- How does the contact method (i.e., cellular) affect whether the success rate for long term loan products?

 ## Data Preparation